paulgibbs/Welcome-Pack/readme.txt

 1. Visit BuddyPress > Welcome Pack to configure the plugin.

 == Change log ==
 * 1.4 - Updated for BuddyPress 1.1.
 Now requires BuddyPress 1.1+.
+Added Hungarian translation courtesy of urband.
 * 1.3 - Added Russian translation courtesy of SlaFFik.
 Changed the default group behaviour from "auto-join" to "auto-invite".
 Tested with WPMU 2.8.2.
 * 1.22 - Fixes cookie warnings in web server logs, and fixes bug preventing only the default admin user account (ID 1) sending the Welcome Message.
 * 1.21 - Updated for BuddyPress 1.0.2.
 Changed license from GPL v3.
 Private release.